-Foreign exchange, also termed as Forex refers to the conversion of one country’s currency into another country’s currency.
+Foreign exchange, also termed Forex, refers to converting one country’s currency into another country’s currency.
 A single country’s currency is valued against another’s currency or against a basket of currencies.

-The global foreign exchange market involves daily volumes ranging in trillions of dollars thereby making it the largest financial market in the world.
-Foreign exchange transactions are executed over the counter and there is no specific centralised market for the same.
+The global foreign exchange market involves daily volumes ranging in trillions of dollars, thereby making it the largest international financial market in the world.
+Foreign exchange transactions are executed over the counter, and there is no specific centralized market for the same.

-On knowing the meaning of foreign exchange, let us now know about the foreign exchange market.
+Knowing the meaning of forex, let us now know about the forex market.

 Meaning of Foreign Exchange Market

-The foreign exchange market is a floor provided for buying, selling, exchanging and speculation of currencies.
-Foreign exchange market also undertakes currency conversion for investments and international trade.
-The Foreign exchange markets also termed as, Forex markets, consists of investment management firms, central banks, commercial companies, retail forex brokers, and investors.
+The foreign exchange market is a floor provided for buying, selling, exchanging, and speculation of currencies.
+The forex market also undertakes currency conversion for investments and international trade.
+The Forex markets, also termed, Forex markets, consist of investment management firms, central banks, commercial companies, retail forex brokers, and investors.

-On understanding about the foreign exchange market, we will gain an insight on the foreign exchange transactions that take place in these markets.
+In understanding the forex market, we will gain an insight into the forex transactions that take place in these markets.

 Meaning of Foreign Exchange Transactions

-Foreign exchange transaction refers to purchase and sale of foreign currencies.
+Forex transaction refers to the purchase and sale of foreign currencies.
 The transactions are done with an exchange of a specific country’s currency for another at an agreed exchange rate on a specific date.